-Toshiba Group states "We turn on the promise of a new day" in "Our Purpose" under the Essence of Toshiba, and is working to create an open corporate culture in which diverse employees can exercise their respective capabilities to achieve this.
-Furthermore, we have established fair evaluation systems and seek to develop and deploy talents to the greatest extent.
+Toshiba Group states "We turn on the promise of a new day" in "The Essence of Toshiba."
+To achieve this, our richly diverse human resources with a passion for change work together with sincerity to generate new value based on a vision of the future of the company.
+Furthermore, we have created an open corporate culture and established fair evaluation systems while seeking to develop and deploy talents to the greatest extent.

-To create an open corporate culture and to enable a diverse workforce who share Toshiba Group's Basic Commitment, Our Purpose and Our Values to excel and grow.
+To create an open corporate culture and to enable a diverse workforce who share “The Essence of Toshiba” and our values to excel and grow.

-To create a better corporate culture, we conducted the 360-degree survey to 241 executive officers, which is designed to raise the awareness of organizational leaders, and is implemented every other year to measure progress.
+To create a better corporate culture, we conducted the 360-degree survey, which is designed to raise the awareness of organizational leaders, to 666 general managers.

 Global Marketing Leaders Program

-Toshiba Group emphasizes the importance of training to develop well-rounded global-minded talents who have deep cross-cultural understanding and the ability to perform their jobs through direct communication with stakeholders around the world in order to ensure diverse human resources can play an active role and grow.
-We provide "Liberal Arts Training"*1 to develop well-rounded individuals who can embrace diversity and have the ability to think thoroughly and Global Organization Leadership Development training for next-generation leaders of Toshiba Group in Japan and overseas in order to develop leaders who can take on active roles on the global stage.
+Toshiba Group emphasizes the importance of training to develop well-rounded global-minded talents who have deep cross-cultural understanding and the ability to perform their jobs through direct communication with stakeholders around the world in order to ensure that diverse human resources can play an active role and grow.
+We provide "Liberal Arts Training*1" to develop well-rounded individuals who can embrace diversity and have the ability to think thoroughly.

-In addition, we aim to develop global-minded personnel through internationally unified trainings such as the Overseas Management Course, which helps to promote understanding of Toshiba Group's philosophy and nurture bridge-builders*2 both inside and outside Japan.
+In addition, we aim to develop global-minded personnel through international joint trainings such as the Overseas Management Course, which helps to promote understanding of Toshiba Group's philosophy and nurture bridge-builders*2 both inside and outside Japan.

 Such region-specific education has a long history, with Europe and Asia boasting the longest with programs commencing more than 20 years ago.
 To enhance our education programs, the Toshiba China Academy and Toshiba University in the United States provide training courses in China and the Americas, respectively.